 The positive difference between a notional interest amount calculated with reference to a benchmark rate set by the Russian legislation and actual interest paid on all loans is taxable under certain circumstances at 35%.

-Rental income from leasing property, both in Russia and abroad, is included in taxable income.
+Gross rental income from leasing property, both in Russia and abroad, is included in taxable income.

 Royalties from the creation, publication, performance, and use of works of literature, art, and science, as well as from inventions, discoveries, and industrial prototypes are included in taxable income (subject to deductions).